mooreryan/color_tree/README.md

 If a color other than red, blue, green, yellow, black or a hex color code is specified, the value will be black.

+If no color is specified, (e.g., that column is blank for that row), the default will be black.

 If a `name_map` is provided, the patterns will search against the new names (column 2) in the name_map, not the old_names (column 1).